Igben-Nehemiah/UnitService/README.md

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

-Here's a sample README file for a C# library:

 ## License

 Library Name is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.